holoviz/holoviz/doc/Roadmap.rst

    `Vaex <http://vaex.astro.rug.nl>`__, or by wrapping JavaScript libraries like `ThreeJS <https://threejs.org>`__ and `CesiumJS <https://cesiumjs.org>`__.
 There's a first `prototype for a CesiumJS backend now available <http://assets.holoviews.org/demos/HoloViews_CesiumJS.html>`__, but lots more work to do to make it practical for real use.

-3. **Toolbox for GIS primitives**: The PyViz stack is fully general purpose, supporting data of any type, and already has many advantages over traditional Earth-specific approaches to dealing with data with latitude and longitude coordinates.
+3. **Toolbox for GIS primitives**: The HoloViz stack is fully general purpose, supporting data of any type, and already has many advantages over traditional Earth-specific approaches to dealing with data with latitude and longitude coordinates.
 However, existing GIS packages make certain domain-specific functionality simpler, such as computing vegetation indexes and other common manipulations of Earth-related data.
-It would be helpful to provide a well-tested collection of these common operations built on the PyViz stack so that it can be a more "drop-in" replacement for proprietary GIS systems.
+It would be helpful to provide a well-tested collection of these common operations built on the HoloViz stack so that it can be a more "drop-in" replacement for proprietary GIS systems.
 Fast geographic indexes were already added to Datashader and are awaiting documentation (NDVI, slope, aspect, hillshade).
 Other desired features:

    - Fast geographic operations for Datashader
        * Zonal statistics for an ROI
            - Percentage area by category